MorgunAndrey/maindecoder/README.md

 Hi!
 I am Russian software engineer.
 Team Lead.
 Video about me https://vk.com/wall-73375965_14179

-I wrote this program, especially for Google, as it had crashes and did not work for more than an hour due to an overflowing data store.
+I wrote this program specifically for Google as there were crashes and didn’t work for more than an hour due to data storage overflow.

+Very sad.

 With this example, I want to show Google developers and get an idea of organizing decoding of large video files and working with cloud storage.